dsmetzger/autonomous_car_project/README.md

 # autonomous_car_project
 Senior project to create a small autonomous car that drives on a sidewalk to a predefined GPS coordinate.

-autonomy_v2.py is the main module.
-It includes a few completed "stages"
+autonomy_vX.py are the different tested main modules which include the function libraries, autonomy_v4.py being the latest.
+Each include a few completed "stages".